retazo0018/Edge-Detection-ROS/README.md

 - Noise removal using Bilateral Smoothing
 - Edge Detection using Canny Edge Detection
     - The gradient magnitude and orientation are calculated to identify areas of high intensity change, indicating potential edges.
+- ROS service to detect edges for images located in a directory
 - Projection of detected edges into 3D space using formula below,
     - X = ((u - cx) * Z) / fx
     - Y = ((v - cy) * Z) / fy